momentum-mod/docs/_posts/convars/2020-04-30-mom_hud_damageindicator_color.md

   - hud
   - damage indicator
   - color
-default_value: 980000
+default_value: 152 0 0
 ---

 RGB color of the damage indicator.
+Alpha is ignored.